 - a.
 Your Company is providing Project Management Consultancy (PMC) for establishment of Shri Vishwakarma Skill University (SVSU) at Dudhola, Palwal, Haryana at the approx. cost of Rs.
 425.20 crores (including PMC fees).
-The physical progress of the project as on date is 52% and is scheduled to be completed by December-2021. - b.
-Your Company is also providing a Project Management Consultancy for construction of new State-of-Art Building of Department of Science & Technology at Technology Bhawan, New Mehrauli Road, New Delhiat the estimated project cost of approx. Rs.
+The physical progress of the project as on date is 65% and is scheduled to be completed by December-2022. - b.
+Your Company is also providing a Project Management Consultancy for construction of new State-of-Art Building of Department of Science & Technology at Technology Bhawan, New Mehrauli Road, New Delhi at the estimated project cost of approx. Rs.
 192 crores (including PMC fees).
-The work has been completed for Phase 1 in which Block-I, Block-II and Block-III are involved.
-Block-II & Block -III are already handed over and handing over of Block I is in process. - c.
-Your Company is also providing a Project Management Consultancy for construction of Barrack accommodation for security personnel at 07 Land Ports by

-Land Ports Authority of India (LPAI) namely, 1.
+The work has been completed & handed over for Phase - 1 involving Block-I, Block-II and Block-III whereas Phase-II project is under execution.

+- c.
+Your Company is also providing a Project Management Consultancy for construction of Barrack accommodation for security personnel at 04 Land Ports by Land Ports Authority of India (LPAI) namely, 1.
 Attari- Punjab, 2.
-Agartala-Tripura, 3.
-Raxual-Bihar, 4.
-Jogbani- Bihar, 5.
-Petrapole - West Bengal, 6.
-Dawki - Meghalaya and 7.
-Moreh - Manipur, at a total cost of approx. Rs.
-199.05 crores (including PMC fees).
-The work at Attari, Punjab is scheduled to be completed by September-2021.
-The work at Jogbani-Bihar is scheduled to be completed by December-2021.
-The works are in progress at other two locations of Dawki-Meghalaya and Petrapole-West Bengal.
+Jogbani- Bihar, 3.
+Petrapole West Bengal, 4.
+Dawki Meghalaya at a total cost of approx. Rs.
+118.82 crores (including PMC fees).
+The work at Attari, Punjab is Virtually inaugurated by Hon'ble Home Minister Sh.Amit Shah on 17.03.2022.
+The work at Jogbani-Bihar is scheduled to be completed by September-2022.
+The works are in progress at other two locations of Dawki- Meghalaya and Petrapole-West Bengal. - d.

-- d.
 Your Company is also providing a Project Management Consultancy for construction of Multi Modal Logistic Park near Kadakola station, Mysuru District, Karnataka.
 The agreement for the same was signed on 20.01.2017.
-The total estimated cost of project is 93 Crores.
-The physical progress of the project as on date is 8%.
-The schedule date of completion of project is 28.09.2022. - e.
-Your Company is also providing a Project Management Consultancy for construction of Multi Modal Logistic Park (MMLP) at Paradip (Odisha) awarded by Container Corporation of India Ltd. (CONCOR)at an estimated cost of Rs.
-66.88 crores.
-The physical progress of the project as on date is 47% and is scheduled to be completed by December-2021. - f.
-Your Company is also providing a Project Management Consultancy for development of handling facilities for M/s IFFCO at MMLP Paradip port Odisha awarded by CONCOR India Limited at an estimated project cost of approx. Rs.
-98.50 crores.
-The physical progress of the project as on date is 34% and is scheduled to be completed by December-2022. - g.
+The total estimated cost of project is 48.23 Crores.
+The works are in progress and the schedule date of completion of project is 06.12.2023. - e.
+Your Company is also providing a Project Management Consultancy for construction of Multi Modal Logistic Park (MMLP) at Paradip (Odisha) awarded by Container Corporation of India Ltd. (CONCOR)at an estimated cost of Rs.83.03 crores.
+The physical progress of the project as on date is 48% and is scheduled to be completed by December-2023. - f.
+Your Company is also providing a Project Management Consultancy for development of handling facilities for M/s IFFCO at MMLP Paradip port Odisha awarded by CONCOR India Limited at an estimated project cost of approx. Rs.98.50 crores.
+The physical progress of the project as on date is 50% and is scheduled to be completed by December-2022. - g.
 Your Company is also providing Project Management Consultancy work for Setting up a Multi Model Logistics Park at Dahej, Gujarat for CONCOR at an estimated cost of Rs.
 201 crores.
-The work is scheduled for completion by October-2021.
-The physical progress of the project as on date is 73%. - h.
-Your Company is also providing Project Management Consultancy for Replacement of CST-9 Sleepers with PRC Sleepers of MGR System of Stage-1 (2x210MW) at National Thermal Power Corporation (NTPC), Unchahar, at an estimated cost of approx. Rs.36.26. crores.
-Revised Estimate submitted to NTPC for their approval with request to review PMC fees. - i.
-Your Company has entered into an agreement with Chhattisgarh East Railway Limited (CERL) dated 22.08.2019 for operation and Maintenance of East Rail Corridor Phase I Project Assets (Track bridges and other associated assets, OHE & ST) in Kharsia Korichhapar Section of CERL in South East Railway which is in progress.
-The estimated cost of the project is approx. Rs.
-87 crores.
-The work has commenced on 12.10.2019 and scheduled to be completed by 11.10.2022.
+The work is scheduled for completion by Apri2022.
+The physical progress of the project as on date is 97%. - h.
+Your Company is also providing Project Management Consultancy for Replacement of CST-9 Sleepers with PRC Sleepers of MGR System of Stage-1 (2x210MW) at National Thermal Power Corporation (NTPC), Unchahar, at an estimated cost of approx. Rs.47.53 crores.
+The work is scheduled for completion by July-2023.
+The physical progress of the project as on date is 5%.